GPS-GmbH/docs/user/settings/import-certificate.md

 There are three ways to use our preinstalled self signed certificate in Windows operating system:

 1. Add an exception in your browser (Firefox, Chrome and Edge browser).
-2. Import an additional root-certificate from us system wide (Edge and Chrome)
+2. Import an additional root-certificate from us system wide (Chrome Browser, Windows File Browser and Edge Browser)
 3. Import an additional root-certificate from us to the browser (Firefox only)

 ### Exception in Browser